dlemel8/tunneler/README.md

 reads data to tunnel and run it via a pipeline of encoders:
 * Data is encoded in hex.
 * Client ID is appended.
-* Client suffix appended.
+* Client suffix is appended.
 In case the server is running on your authoritative DNS server, suffix is ".\<your domain>".

 Encoded data is then used as the name of a TXT DNS query.